 The fight for Gemünden was very heavy for the Task Force Baum.
-Captain Baum recognized the meaning of the Gemünden marshalling yard - some troop transport trains waited - and decided to request therefore air support via the L-5 liaison planes.
+Captain Baum recognized the meaning of the Gemünden marshalling yard - some troop transport trains waited - and decided to request therefore air support via the L4-H Piper Cub liaison planes.
 The radio message was transmitted by pilot Damon to the Command Post of the 4th Armored division.
 The radio message was received by T-6 Siemsen of the 144th Armored Signal Company.

 The XIX Tactical Air Command was directed to cooperate with the XII US-Corps.
 The request for air support was forwarded immediately.